larspensjo/Logonaut/doc/ArchitectureAndDesign.md

 ### Highlighting System

 *   **Programmatic Control:** Highlighting rules (timestamps, levels, filter matches, search terms) are managed programmatically via a custom `IHighlightingDefinition` (`CustomHighlightingDefinition`).
-This allows dynamic updates based on user configuration and application state, rather than relying solely on static XSHD files.
+*   **Selected Line Highlighting:** The background highlighting for the user-selected line is implemented using a custom `DocumentColorizingTransformer` (`SelectedIndexHighlightTransformer`), integrating directly with AvalonEdit's rendering pipeline.
 *   **Dynamic Updates:** Highlighting updates in real-time as filter configurations change or search terms are entered.
 *   **Extensibility:** The system is designed to allow adding new types of highlighting rules easily.